Visiting Versailles: A Weekend Stay Near the Palace

 Touring the Château

-The palace is open Tuesday through Sunday from 9 a.m. to 6:30 p.m., with last entry at 6.
-It’s closed on Mondays.
-Arrive early if you want to avoid the worst of the crowds, especially in peak season.
+The palace is open Tuesday through Sunday from 9 a.m. to 6:30 p.m., with last entry at 6, and it’s closed on Mondays.
+Arriving early helps, but so does knowing when to walk away.
+The château is impressive, but it’s not where we wanted to spend the entire day.

 Petit Trianon and Grand Trianon